morriswchris/blog/content/blog/advanced-rails-filter-parameter-logging/index.md

 ## Filter non-parsable params

-Sometimes Rails has a hard time parsing a set of paramters to the correct format.
+Sometimes Rails has a hard time parsing a set of parameters to the correct format.
 Have you even setup a new webhook handler route, to discover the payload is of content `multipart/form-data`, but a form field is a stringified JSON?
 Sometimes external payloads aren;t configured properly, but still need to be parsed all the same.
 Thankfully `config.filter_parameters` supports `lambda` functions as a value in the Array!
 Setting up a lambda to do some extra parsing for us, we can filter out additional parameters as if they were parsed correctly the first time.
-We will set this up with two file, one to hold the lambda, and the existing `initializers` file to apply the configuration.
+We will set this up with two files, one to hold the lambda, and the existing `initializers` file to apply the configuration.

 ### app/helpers/filter_helper.rb